elsa-workflows/elsa-website/docs/quickstarts/quickstarts-console-hello-world.md

 sidebar_label: Hello World Console
 ---

-In this quickstart, we will do the following:
+In this quickstart, we will take a look at a minimum console application that executes a workflow.

+We will:

 * Programmatically define a workflow definition that displays the text "Hello World" to the console using Elsa's Workflow Builder API.
 * Run the workflow.

-## Create Project
+## The Project

 Create a new .NET Core Console project called `ElsaQuickstarts.ConsoleApp.HelloWorld`: